 Getting ready for university

-Many universities will expect you to take 4 subjects at AS Level with a minimum of 3 of those subjects taken on to A2.
-You should also realise that universities may ask for a certain number of GCSEs and that they often specify minimum grades in certain subjects.
-Some universities are now stipulating particular subjects at GCSE e.g. a modern or classical foreign language.
+Most universities will expect you to take 3 subjects at full A Level or A level equivalent.
+You should also realise that universities may ask for a certain number of GCSEs and that they often specify minimum grades in certain subjects..

-Most universities expect students to achieve both English and Mathematics at grade C or above.
-When applying to competitive universities for highly competitive courses, the more A*, A and B grades you have achieved, the better your chances are of being accepted.
-Applicants to Oxford or Cambridge generally achieve all A* or A grades as do applicants for Medicine or Veterinary Science.
-Indeed, some medical courses require a minimum of 7 A* grades at GCSE!
+Most universities expect students to achieve both English and Mathematics at grade 5 or above.
+When applying to competitive universities for highly competitive courses, the more top grades you have achieved, the better your chances are of being accepted.
+Applicants to Oxford or Cambridge generally achieve all 7, 8s and 9s as do applicants for Medicine or Veterinary Science.
+Indeed, some medical courses require a minimum of 7 top grades at GCSE!

-For some universities and degree courses, applicants are expected to have done relevant work experience.
-This is especially true for students applying for primary school teaching degree courses, physiotherapy, medicine, dentistry or veterinary science but work experience can also be valuable when applying for other popular courses – check it out.
+For some universities and degree courses, applicants are expected to have undertaken relevant work experience.
+This is especially true for students applying for primary school teaching degree courses, physiotherapy, medicine, dentistry or veterinary science, but work experience can also be valuable when applying for other popular courses – check it out.

 A Levels and degree programmes

 For many universities and courses, the subjects you take at A Level are not crucial: it is the fact that you have taken A Level qualifications that counts.
 It is also possible to take many subjects at degree level without having studied them at A Level and Law is a very good example of this.
-Many universities prefer you NOT to take Law at A Level if you intend to study it for a degree!
 There are almost endless possibilities of new subjects you can take at university without prior experience – but obviously, when you apply you have to be very clear about why you want to take up a new subject and why you know it is the subject for you.

-It is also very important to consider which subjects you think you will achieve high grades in as low grades can be just as much a barrier to university entry as choosing the wrong subjects.
+It is also very important to consider which subjects you think you will achieve high grades in as low grades can be a barrier to university entry.